schinery/grape/README.md

 * `:serializable_hash`: use object's `serializable_hash` when available, otherwise fallback to `:json`
 * `:binary`: data will be returned "as is"

-If a body is present in a request to an API, with a Content-Type header value that is of an unsupported type a "415 Unsupported Media Type" error code will be returned by Grape.
+If a body is present in a request to an API, with a content-type header value that is of an unsupported type a "415 Unsupported Media Type" error code will be returned by Grape.

 Response statuses that indicate no content as defined by [Rack](https://github.com/rack)